justin13601/AICancer/README.md

 ## Model Architectures
 The architecture consists of four separate binary CNNs.
 All CNNs take in one preprocessed 224x224 square image and output either a zero or a one depending on the classification determined by the model.
 The first CNN distinguishes between lung and colon scans.
 If found to be a lung scan, the image is passed into CNN #2 which distinguishes between malignant and benign lung cells.
 If found to be a colon scan, the image is passed into CNN #3 which distinguishes between malignant and benign colon cells.
 The fourth CNN is used to classify the type of lung cancer: adenocarcinoma or squamous cell.

 The CNN architecture was chosen for its invariance properties [5].
-Since there is a high level of variance between images, such as differences in cell size, orientation, location, and the amount of cells per image, we require a model that can identify more complex patterns that may be present [5].
+Since there is a high level of variance between images, such as differences in cell size, orientation and location, we require a model that can identify more complex patterns that may be present [5].

 Each CNN was trained, validated and tested using code adapted from APS360 Lab 2 [11].